Vis4Sense/student-projects/2024-2025/readme.md

 - using data from polygon.io
 - test on solana
 - input: lots of features, used some feature selection method
-- using the momentum definition from last meeting
+- output: momentum, using the definition from last meeting, in 1 day in future
+- model: lstm, and decision tree (releative worse, especially for long term)

 # Meeting 28 Jan 2025
 ## Manasi and Abhay